ngardiner/ideal-pxe-environment/images/pld.md

 PLD Linux is a useful rescue CD which, while getting a bit old (last release was 2013), still has value in the list of Rescue images.

 We won't create an installer boot entry for PLD because it isn't a distro we are likely to deploy, but we will create entries both for the PLD Stable (2011-02-12) and beta (2013-03-12) images.
-These are particularly useful if you need a rescue CD with an older kernel version due to any compatibility issue, as Stable uses kernel version x and beta uses kernel version y.
+These are particularly useful if you need a rescue CD with an older kernel version due to any compatibility issue, as Stable uses kernel version 2.6.37 and beta uses kernel version y.

 Both can be downloaded from http://rescuecd.pld-linux.org/.